 Studentski Plenum is the name taken by students to identify their movement: protests that started in November 2014 gradually transformed into a fully-fledged occupation of the University space.
-While classes were boycotted, students together with their professors (who created their own Professor's Plenum) could be found on the premises of the University, giving alternative lectures, organizing debates on relevant topics and informing students about possible actions undertaken by the Plenum.
+While classes were boycotted, students together with their profes-

-- 1 Greece claims that Macedonia is the historical name of a Greek region and represents the Greek heritage. - 2 Internal Macedonian Revolutionary Organization Democratic Party for Macedonian National Unity. - 3 Social Democratic Union of Macedonia - 4 Democratic Union for Integration
+1 Greece claims that Macedonia is the historical name of a Greek region and represents the Greek heritage.

+2 Internal Macedonian Revolutionary Organization - Democratic Party for Macedonian National Unity.

+3 Social Democratic Union of Macedonia

+4 Democratic Union for Integration